bencodezen/bencodezen/content/blog/2020-retrospective.md

 Without going too much into the details, here are some of the key obstacles that 2020 presented for me:

 - Being separated from friends and family which impacted my mental health like many others
-- Attempting to be productive but failing time and time again
 - Feeling guilty for not being as productive as I thought I should be
 - Many hours spent trying new things and making lots mistakes and finding dead ends